Marketing Freedom for Grain Farmers Act

 Clearly this is a government that believes freedom can be given by destroying democracy.
 This is a government that has brought forward legislation based upon deception and lies.
 It is a government that has used threats, intimidation, firing and gag orders on the board.
 This is a Minister of Agriculture and Agri-Food who has the gall to stand in front of western farmers and tell them that he would do nothing until farmers decided to make a change to the Canadian Wheat Board.

 Farmers, the minister said, “are absolutely right to believe in democracy.
 I do, too.”
 He again broke his word, because he never held the vote under section 47.1 of the Canadian Wheat Board Act that would have allowed farmers to have that voice.
-In fact, the Federal Dourt has said, as I indicated a moment ago, that it was “an affront to the rule of law”.
+In fact, the Federal Court has said, as I indicated a moment ago, that it was “an affront to the rule of law”.

 This is a government whose parliamentary secretary claimed in this House that the Canadian Wheat Board of 1943 was the same as the CWB today.
 This deliberately ignored the fact that legislation was brought forward in 1997 which allowed an elected board of farm directors to control and manage the board.

-This is a Minister of Agriculture and Agri-Food who will now deliberately expropriate the property of farmers and will appoint five of his cronies, his hacks or those he wants to pay off to direct the Wheat Board.
+This is a Minister of Agriculture and Agri-Food who will now deliberately expropriate the property of farmers and will appoint five of his cronies, his hacks or those he wants to pay off, to direct the Wheat Board.
 This will change the Canadian Wheat Board from being run by an elected board of farm directors to being run by a few hacks controlled by the Government of Canada.

 To whom do these political appointees answer?
 Where do they get their direction and marching orders?
 From the Minister of Agriculture and Agri-Food's office itself.